Constrained Performance Boosting Control for Nonlinear Systems: Benchmark examples

+To assess the effect of the proposed ADMM-based constraint-handling mechanism, we compare ADMM-PB with the closest baseline within the PB framework, namely the original training scheme of~\cite{furieri2024learning}.
+Therein, constraint satisfaction is encouraged through soft penalty terms in the loss.
+This choice keeps the controller architecture, training setup, and underlying stability framework unchanged, allowing us to isolate the effect of the proposed constraint-handling strategy during training.
+By contrast, online constrained-control methods such as MPC, reference governors, or safety filters are not directly comparable with our offline training setting.
+Likewise, approaches based on Lyapunov or barrier certificates typically rely on additional structural information, e.g., a known control Lyapunov or control barrier function.
+Since this knowledge is not assumed to be available here, any comparison with them would ultimately be unfair.

-The performance of ADMM-PB is compared with the baseline approach proposed in \cite{furieri2024learning}, training a REN with the same structure as above via Adam\footnote{In this case, the gradient descent step is fixed to $\eta^{(0)}$ in \tablename{~\ref{tab:ADMM_param}}.} over $E=6900$ epochs, for the latter to be comparable with the number of epochs over which the REN is trained within the ADMM routine.
-To promote constraint satisfaction within the baseline approach, its boosting loss corresponds to \eqref{eq:example_loss} augmented with two additional CBF-induced penalties for each Euclidean coordinate, i.e.,
+This comparison is performed by training a REN with the same structure as above via Adam\footnote{In this case, the gradient descent step is fixed to the value of $\eta^{(0)}$ indicated in \tablename{~\ref{tab:ADMM_param}}.} over $E=6900$ epochs, so as to match the total number of gradient-based epochs used within the ADMM routine.
+To promote constraint satisfaction within the baseline approach, its boosting loss corresponds to \eqref{eq:example_loss_robot} augmented with two additional barrier-inspired penalty terms for each Euclidean coordinate, i.e.,

 where $\bar{\Delta}_{\xi,t\!}\!=\!q_{\xi,t}^{s}\!+0.5$, $\underline{\Delta}_{\xi,t\!}\!=\!0.5-q_{\xi,t}^{s}$, and $\xi$ is a placeholder for $x$ and $y$.
-In our analysis, we consider $5$ testing scenarios, varying the hyperparameter $\omega$ within the interval $[1,10^{6}]$, fixing $\zeta=0.2$.
+In our analysis, we consider $50$ testing scenarios, varying the hyperparameter $\omega$ within the interval $[1,10^{6}]$, fixing $\zeta=0.2$.

-To compare ADMM-PB with the CBF-based baseline, we consider four performance indicators.
-First, we look at performance through the average values taken by the LQ term $L_{\mathrm{LQ}}(\cdot)$ and the collision avoidance loss $L_{\mathrm{ca}}(\cdot)$ in \eqref{eq:example_loss} over the $5$ testing scenarios, indicated as $\bar{L}_{\mathrm{LQ}}$ and $\bar{L}_{\mathrm{ca}}$, respectively.
+In this comparison, we consider four performance indicators.
+First, we look at performance through the average values taken by the LQ term $L_{\mathrm{LQ}}(\cdot)$ and the collision avoidance loss $L_{\mathrm{ca}}(\cdot)$ in \eqref{eq:example_loss_robot} over the $50$ testing scenarios, indicated as $\bar{L}_{\mathrm{LQ}}$ and $\bar{L}_{\mathrm{ca}}$, respectively.
 To assess the smoothness of training, we also consider the variation of the training loss across epochs

-where $\tilde{L}_{i}$ denotes the average of \eqref{eq:example_loss} at the $i$-th epoch over $8$ training scenarios for ADMM-PB, and the average of its extension with the CBF-induced terms in \eqref{eq:CBF_induced} for the baseline.
+Here, $\tilde{L}_{i}$ denotes the average training loss at epoch $i$ over the $8$ training scenarios: for ADMM-PB, this is the loss in \eqref{eq:example_loss_robot}, while for penalty-based PB it is the corresponding penalized loss obtained by augmenting \eqref{eq:example_loss_robot} with the soft constraint-penalty terms in \eqref{eq:CBF_induced}.
 In addition, to assess performance in terms of constraint violations, we introduce the following indicator